The lymphatic system

 THE CLEAN UP CREW

 The lymphatic system is a transport system that works as a clean up crew for the whole body.
 It gathers waste and toxins from our tissues and transports it to the bloodstream to be filtered and removed.
 It also works with the immune system to protect us from harmful pathogens by producing and transporting white blood cells, regulating inflammation, transporting nutrients and regulating fluid levels.
-Unlike the circulatory system the lymphatic system is a one way system with no pump and relies on internal pressure, muscle contractions, heart pulse and respiration to move the lymph through the vessels.
+Unlike the circulatory system, which is a closed circulatory system, the lymphatic system is an open circulatory system with no pump, and relies on internal pressure, muscle contractions, heart pulse and respiration to move the lymph through the vessels.

 Within the lymphatic system there are around 600 small nodules that the lymph passes through called lymph nodes – with clusters situated in the neck, groins, armpits and behind the knees.
 The lymph nodes are where the white blood cells are produced and released.
 The nodes contain small blood vessels that continuously filter the lymph to remove waste and toxins.
 The lymph is also filtered in the upper chest where the lymphatic system merges with the two subclavicular veins.
 Once in the bloodstream the liver & kidneys filter and remove the waste.